QAInsights/Performance-Engineers-Clubhouse/README.md

 # 🎯 Objective

-> To learn and share all things about performance testing, engineering, SRE, DevOps and more
+> To learn and share all things about performance testing, engineering, SRE, DevOps and more.

 # 🤝 How to join?